openAFT/adaptfx/MANUAL.md

     remaining dose tumor dose to be delivered or the remaining OAR dose allowed to be prescribed.
     default: -1
-fixed_prob : int
-    this variable is to turn on a fixed probability distribution.
-    If the variable is not used (0), then the probability will be updated.
-    If the variable is turned to (1), the inserted mean and std will be used for a fixed sparing factor distribution.
-Then alpha and beta are unused.
-fixed_mean: float
-    mean of the fixed sparing factor normal distribution.
-fixed_std: float
-    standard deviation of the fixed sparing factor normal distribution.
 ```

 ## Specific entries according to algorithm type